CrychicTeam/CrychicDoc/docs/en/doc/docDevelop.md

 ## Guidelines

-Whenever you perform the above steps, if your repository falls behind the original repository, click the `Sync fork` button to synchronize the progress.
+Whenever you perform the above steps, if your repository is behind the original repository, click the `Sync fork` button to synchronize the progress.

 ::: details
-> If you are contributing to Crychic's Minecraft-Hunt project, when you complete a task, you need to write your contribution in the CHANGELOG and DevDocuments.
+> If you are contributing to the Crychic Minecraft-Hunt project, when you complete a task, make sure to write your contribution in the CHANGELOG and DevDocuments.

-> If you are an external developer contributing any content to Crychic's documentation, please leave your signature after adding the new item.
-Thank you very much for your contribution.
+> If you are an external developer contributing any content, materials, or documentation to Crychic, especially CrychicDoc, please leave your signature after adding the item.
+Thank you for your contribution.

+> If you would like to standardize your attribution in CrychicDoc, please contact us.

 > For example: I completed this change => 2024/Month, Day - My Name
 :::

   <v-alert
     text="You are now a Pull Request master!" title="Congratulations!"
     type="success"
   ></v-alert>